Bug report #6196

 I've tried this with two different datasets so far, both give this error; I've attached one of the SQLite files (contains OS Meridian data).

-#1 Updated by Even Rouault almost 5 years ago
+#1 Updated by Even Rouault about 5 years ago

 This file is not a Spatialite DB, but a SQLite DB with a table organization and geometries in FGF (FDO Geometry Format : http://trac.osgeo.org/fdo/wiki/FDORfc16 ).
 You can open it through OGR - that handles it well - with the "Open Vector Layer" menu item.